So you’re going into business for yourself, congratulations!

 You’ve got your ABN and a brilliant idea and you’re so excited, next comes registering yourself a business name.

-This can be harder than it sounds because you need to have something individual and different to everyone else but you also want something catchy, appealing and that relates to your product or service.
+This can be harder than it sounds because you need to have something individual and different to everyone else’s but you also want something catchy, appealing and that relates to your product or service.
 Then you need to consider things like domain names, email addresses, trademarks… the list just goes on!

 The best thing to do before considering any of these things is come up with some ideas; make a list of a few names that you like and that relate to what your business is all about.
-The more good ones you can come up with the better, as you may find several of them are already taken or too close to what someone else has to distinguish yourself as a separate entity, compromise and creativity may be necessary.
+The more good ones you can come up with, the better, as you may find several of them are already taken or too close to what someone else has to distinguish yourself as a separate entity.
+Compromise and creativity may be necessary.

-Once you have your list it’s time to start searching and there are several searches that are worth doing.
+Once you have your list, it’s time to start searching and there are several searches that are worth doing.

-This is to see if anyone similar pops up, even in other countries as this may affect things like copyrights, trademarks and domain names just to name a few.
+This is to see if anyone similar pops up, even in other countries, as this may affect things like copyrights, trademarks and domain names just to name a few.
 You may be thinking that you don’t need copyrights and trademarks, but you never know, don’t limit yourself.

 Search the database of business names in Australia and find out if your favourites are available.

 Search for domains that will match your business name.
 It is best to get a .com and a .com.au as this will ensure you get the biggest majority of your potential website traffic.
-Think how many times you’ve forgotten the .au, if forgetting this sends your potential customers to another website you could be losing out.
-Depending on what kind of business you are running you can also get .net, .net.au, .org and lots more.
+Think how many times you’ve forgotten the .au, if forgetting this sends your potential customers to another website, you could be losing out.
+Depending on what kind of business you are running, you can also get .net, .net.au, .org and lots more.

 Common Domain Name Businesses include:

-When you pay to register your business name you have a choice of paying for one year or three years.
+When you pay to register your business name, you have a choice of paying for one year or three years.
 One year will set you back $33 and three years, $76.
-For more details on paying for you registration look here It is also worth noting that if your registration application is unsuccessful you don’t get your money back.
+For more details on paying for your registration, look here.
+It is also worth noting that if your registration application is unsuccessful, you don’t get your money back.